133 - The Past Times with Wil Anderson

 And if it had proved a rainy May Day, woe to husbands and wives and woe to the help.

-way more that's what i'm saying if i got a paper for you you're gonna have to sift through 40 arm articles
+If I got a paper for you, you're gonna have to sift through 40 arm articles.

-How it is with moving day, when you've got to move your couch and your chair and all those bodies.
+You know how it is with moving day when you've got to move your couch and your chair and all those bodies.

 You know who could really help on a day of moving?